adobkin/libcapn/README.md

 ...
 ```

-> <p style="color: red">In iOS 8 and later, the maximum size allowed for a payload is 2 kilobytes; prior to iOS 8
+>In iOS 8 and later, the maximum size allowed for a payload is 2 kilobytes; prior to iOS 8
 and in OS X, the maximum payload size is 256 bytes.
-APNs rejects any notification that exceeds this limit.<p>
+APNs rejects any notification that exceeds this limit.

 A payload may contain the `content-available` property.
 If this property is set to a value of 1, it lets the remote notification act as a “silent”
 notification.
 When a silent notification arrives, iOS wakes up your app in the background so that you can get new data from your server or do background